 As CFO and executive vice president of Morgan Stanley until May 2015, Ruth Porat was widely considered the most powerful woman on Wall Street.

-Today she serves as CFO for Alphabet Inc. and its subsidiary, Google, earning her ninth place on Fortune’s Most Powerful Women list in 2018.
+She served as CFO for Alphabet Inc. and its subsidiary, Google, until 2023 when she became president and CIO.
+Through these impressive achievements she earned ninth place on Fortune’s Most Powerful Women list in 2018.

 MBA class of 1991